oconnor663/blake2_simd/README.md

 ## Performance

-The AVX2 implementation in this crate is a port of [Samuel Neves' implementation], which is also [included in libsodium].
-Most of the credit for performance goes to him.
 To run small benchmarks yourself, first install OpenSSL and libsodium on your machine, then:

 ```sh
 cd benches/cargo_bench